ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

     Since filtering by -p is performed before combining individual hits to paires, value for -p should not ever exceed 100.

+    CIGAR here uses following letters:
+        M - match (*)
+        R - replacement (**)
+        I - insertion
+        D - deletion
+        S - soft masking (dovetail)
+        C - changed (scored as match although is not the same) (**) N - splice (not penalized deletion)
+        B - overlap (subject basea match twice) (**) Here (*) means that code is changed compared to the extended CIGAR (as described in SAM 1.2 standard), and (**) is addition to the CIGAR.

+    Following extended CIGAR codes are not produced by oligoFAR:
+        H - hard masking
+        P - padding

+Following output flag (a) is currently ignored, but description is preserved for future
     If the flag a for -O is set, for every individual read of hit which score is below 100 three additional lines will be printed.
 These lines start with `#' and contain graphical representation of the alignment (in subject